KasparEtter/ef1p/pages/email/email.md

 This idea is often referred to as [end-to-end encryption (E2EE)](https://en.wikipedia.org/wiki/End-to-end_encryption).
 Since protecting the authenticity of the content is usually just as important as protecting its confidentiality, I prefer the term end-to-end security.
-As we've seen [earlier](#multipart-messages), arbitrary content can be sent via email.
+As we saw [earlier](#multipart-messages), arbitrary content can be sent via email.
-As long as the sender and the recipient agree on which cryptographic algorithms and which encoding they want to use, they can use any technique they want, such as [one-time pad encryption](#exclusive-or-operation-for-perfect-encryption) combined with a [message authentication code (MAC)](#applications-of-cryptographic-hash-functions).
+As long as the sender and the recipients agree on which cryptographic algorithms and which encoding they want to use, they can use any technique they want, such as [one-time pad encryption](#exclusive-or-operation-for-perfect-encryption) combined with a [message authentication code (MAC)](#applications-of-cryptographic-hash-functions).
 While end-to-end security doesn't have to be [standardized](#standardization), doing so is valuable for two reasons: